svofski/videoconditioner/README.md

 The basic working principles of such ADC are described in the paper called ["Leveraging FPGA and CPLD digital logic to implement analog to digital converters"](http://www.embedded.com/design/configurable-systems/4008891/Leveraging-FPGA-and-CPLD-digital-logic-to-implement-analog-to-digital-converters) by Ted Marena.
-There's also an excellent explanation and demonstration of the principle in a [One Bit ADC](http://www.youtube.com/watch?v=DTCtx9eNHXE) video by Jeri Ellsworth.
+There's also an excellent explanation and demonstration of the principle in [One Bit ADC](http://www.youtube.com/watch?v=DTCtx9eNHXE) video by Jeri Ellsworth.

 Project structure